ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 Error: insufficient funds: provided UTXOs need 1000000000 more units of asset "U8iRqJoiJm8xZHAacmvYyZVwqQx6uDNtQeP3CQ6fcgQk3JqnK"
 ```

-For the success case, the subnet id will be created, taking 1 AVAX from ledger address, and a chain creation tx
+For the success case, the subnet id will be created, taking 1 AVAX from the ledger address, and a chain creation tx
 will be asked to be signed.

 ```